bancorprotocol/docs/api-reference/ethereum-smart-contracts/converter/bancorconverterregistry.md

 - true if the given converter is valid, false if not

-# Function `getLiquidityPoolByReserveConfig(address[] _reserveTokens, uint256[] _reserveRatios) → contract ISmartToken` {#BancorConverterRegistry-getLiquidityPoolByReserveConfig-address---uint256---}
+# Function `getLiquidityPoolByReserveConfig(contract IBancorConverter _converter) → contract ISmartToken` {#BancorConverterRegistry-getLiquidityPoolByReserveConfig-contract-IBancorConverter-}

-searches for a liquidity pool with specific reserve tokens / ratios
+searches for a liquidity pool with specific reserve tokens/ratios

 ## Parameters:

-- `_reserveTokens`:   reserve tokens

-- `_reserveRatios`:   reserve ratios
+- `_converter`: converter with specific reserve tokens/ratios

 ## Return Values: